awsdocs/amazon-workdocs-dev-guide/doc_source/wd-auth-user.md

 ## Application Scopes<a name="wd-app-scopes"></a>

 Amazon WorkDocs supports the following application scopes:

-+ Content Write \(`workdocs.content.read`\) which gives your application access to the following Amazon WorkDocs APIs:
++ Content Read \(`workdocs.content.read`\), which gives your application access to the following Amazon WorkDocs APIs:
   + Get\*
   + Describe\*
 + Content Write \(`workdocs.content.write`\), which gives your application access to the following Amazon WorkDocs APIs:
   + Create\*
   + Update\*
   + Delete\*
   + Initiate\*
   + Abort\*
   + Add\*
   + Remove\*

 ## Authorization<a name="wd-authorization"></a>

-Once application registration is complete, an application can request authorization on behalf of any Amazon WorkDocs user\.
+After application registration is complete, an application can request authorization on behalf of any Amazon WorkDocs user\.
 To do this, the application should visit the Amazon WorkDocs OAuth endpoint, `https://auth.amazonworkdocs.com/oauth`, and provide the following query parameters:
 + \[Required\] `app_id`—Application ID generated when an application is registered\.
 + \[Required\] `auth_type`—The OAuth type for the request\.
 Supported value is `ImplicitGrant`\.
 + \[Required\] `redirect_uri`—The redirect URI registered for an application to receive an access token\.
 + \[Optional\] `scopes`—A comma\-deliminated list of scopes\.
 If not specified, the list of scopes selected during registration will be used\.
 + \[Optional\] `state`—A string which is returned along with an access token\.

 A sample GET request to initiate the OAuth flow to obtain an access token: